saxtouri/svs/doc/usage.rst

       - URL to send response to, must be previously registered with the InAcademia service
       - Required

+    * - nonce
+      - opaque string to associate
+      - Required

     * - state
       - opaque string to maintain state between your RP and the InAcademia OP
       - Recommended

-    * - nonce
-      - opaque string to associate
-      - Recommended

-    * - max_age
-      - the accepted max age of the authentication
-      - Optional

 .. _requested_scope_rules: